VIRTUAL COURSE LOGISTICS

 Writing is, by nature, a subjective activity.
 Given inherent differences in personal style, voice, and overall expression, it can be challenging to assess student progress and provide objective feedback on written work.
 This 1-day virtual workshop will provide an overview of process writing, diagnostic writing assessment, and evaluation of student writing.
 Strategies for informal skill assessment during class activities will be covered, as well as the creation of effective rubrics to make the assessment of summative writing assignments more transparent for both the teacher and the student.

 Upon completion, participants will be able to:

-This course is appropriate for educators at the Middle and High School levels.
+This course is appropriate for educators who work at all grade levels.

 Materials will be provided electronically.

 Over 98% of educators felt that their Outreach Summer Institute seminar provided them with strategies and tools that will help their students.

 Keryn has taught at Landmark High School in the language arts and literature departments since 2003.
 As associate director, she manages content development and production, and she assists in overseeing all aspects of the program.
 For Outreach, Keryn has been a school consultant, produced materials for the DESE, and organized the Professional Development Seminars for Cape Cod Educators, in addition to coordinating and teaching courses for the Summer Institute, Landmark Outreach Online, and the Landmark SNHU partnership.
 Keryn holds a bachelor’s degree in English from Colby College and a master’s degree in special education from Simmons University.